Sanya Lopez: 2016–2019: Breakthrough and transition to lead roles

-After which, Lopez was given supporting roles at various afternoon series of GMA Network including Dormitoryo and The Half Sisters, wherein she played as Lorna, the best friend of the lead actress, Barbie Forteza.
-In 2015, Lopez auditioned and acquired the role of Danaya in the television remake of Encantadia, originally by Bubble Gang former cast Diana Zubiri which she considers her biggest television break.
+After which, Lopez was given supporting roles at various afternoon series of GMA Network including Dormitoryo as Thea and The Half Sisters, wherein she played Lorna, the best friend of Diana, the character of lead actress, Barbie Forteza.
+In 2015, Lopez auditioned and acquired the role of Danaya in the television remake of Encantadia, originally played by Bubble Gang former cast Diana Zubiri which she considers her biggest television break.
 Zubiri, on the other hand, congratulated Lopez for bagging the role on her Twitter account.

-After Encantadia, she proceeded to accept lead roles for Haplos, Cain at Abel, and Dahil sa Pag-ibig.
+After Encantadia, she proceeded to accept lead roles for Haplos as Angela, Cain at Abel as Margaret and Dahil sa Pag-ibig as Mariel.

+In October 2019, Lopez was chosen as the 2020 calendar girl for the liquor brand Ginebra.

-2021–present: Career resurgence
+2020–present: Career resurgence

-In February of 2020, she was announced to play the leading lady in Agimat ng Agila topbilled by Bong Revilla.
-In October the same year, she was announced to play Melody Reyes in First Yaya, replacing Marian Rivera who backed out due to health concerns.

-In 2021, both shows aired around the same time, increasing her fame.
-They were such a hit that they were both granted a second season in 2022 with her character in Agimat ng Agila having to be killed off due to scheduling conflicts with the second season of First Yaya which went under the title First Lady.
+In October 2020, she was announced to portray Melody Reyes in First Yaya, replacing Marian Rivera, who exited the project due to concerns over lock-in taping.
+In 2021, she was cast as the leading lady in Agimat ng Agila, opposite Bong Revilla.
+Both series aired in 2021 and contributed significantly to her rise in popularity.
+Due to their success, both shows were renewed for a second season in 2022.
+Her character in Agimat ng Agila was written off to accommodate her commitment to the second season of First Yaya, retitled First Lady.

+On July 15, 2022, she released her debut single "Hot Maria Clara" under GMA Music along with its music video.

-In 2023 she will be playing legendary warrior Urduja in the upcoming series, Mga Lihim ni Urduja with her fellow Encantadia co-stars Kylie Padilla and Gabbi Garcia.
+In 2023, she portrayed the legendary warrior Urduja in the television series Mga Lihim ni Urduja, alongside her fellow Encantadia co-stars Kylie Padilla and Gabbi Garcia.
+The following year, in 2024, she played Teresita Borromeo, also known as "Morena," in the historical drama Pulang Araw.

+In 2025, She reprised her role as Hara Danaya in Encantadia Chronicles: Sang'gre, a spin-off of the fantasy series Encantadia.

+On June 10, 2025, almost three years after its release, her single "Hot Maria Clara" appeared on top of Spotify's "Viral 50 Philippines Chart" after being featured on viral videos on social media.